Rolands-Laucis/Word_Embedding_Methods_for_the_Latvian_Language/README.md

 The SpaCy directory contains all source code files and readme.md instructions for building and evaluating POS and NER models using custom latvian word embeddings.

 There is a folder hierarchy right outside of this repository, that is used in the relative paths in all scripts.
-It is a bit long to explain, but mainly there are these folders ``datasets``,``Corpora``,``Cleaned_Corpora``,``Models``,``Results``, and the folder names of the various tool repositories.
+It is a bit long to explain, but mainly there are these folders ``datasets``,``Corpora``,``Cleaned_Corpora``,``Models``, and the folder names of the various tool repositories.
 Check the scripts to see what folders need to be created under these.

 ## Script execution order outline